Private Machine Type Management

 - The NVIDIA Container Toolkit must be installed.
 See here for instructions.

 Creating a new private machine type

 Clusters click on your cluster, then click on "Add New Machine Type".
 At the top of the modal that pops up, there will be an option to select either "Cloud Instance" or "Private Machine".
-Selecting "Private Machine" will update the options to only include the subset of options relevant to private machines:
+Select "Private Machine", then give it a name (this name will be referenced by the

 After clicking "Create" you will be shown an API key created for this new machine type.
 Keep this API key safe and don't share it without anyone.
 Copy it down for the next step: you will use it to register your private machines with Spell.
 Don't worry if you lose it, you can always return to the cluster page and get it again.